7unn3l/ctf-writeups/2022/cscg/pwn/yet-another-printf/README.md

 ## Preface

 I did not solve this challenge during the ctf.
 I got quite close but in the end my exploit was not reliable enough.
-I do want to showcase this challenge since it is pretty awesome in my opinion.
+I do however want to showcase this challenge since it is pretty awesome in my opinion.
+We are exploiting a format string vulnerability without any output on an ASLR+PIE enabled binary with a modified fprintf behavior.

 ## Overview